gammapy/gammapy-meetings/coding-sprints/2025-04-LaLaguna/README.md

 * Location: IAC (La Laguna, Spain)
 * Contacts: [facero](https://github.com/facero)

-This meeting is a "coding sprint" for people that **want to work on the development** of Gammapy (http://gammapy.org/).
+This meeting is a "coding sprint" for people that **are interested to work on the development** of Gammapy (http://gammapy.org/).
 You're very welcome if you're new to coding or haven't contributed to Gammapy yet.
 But note that this is **not** a workshop on how to use Gammapy.